pdm-project/pdm/docs/docs/usage/advanced.md

 of `pdm run pytest tests/`.

 You should also make sure you don't run `pdm add/pdm remove/pdm update/pdm lock` in the test commands, otherwise the [`pdm lock`](../reference/cli.md#lock) file will be modified unexpectedly.
 Additional dependencies can be supplied with the `deps` config.
-Besides, `isolated_buid` and `passenv` config should be set as the above example to make PDM work properly.
+Besides, `isolated_build` and `passenv` config should be set as the above example to make PDM work properly.

 To get rid of these constraints, there is a Tox plugin [tox-pdm](https://github.com/pdm-project/tox-pdm) which can ease the usage.
 You can install it by